kleber-swf/phaser-runtime-editor/README.md

 # Phaser-CE Runtime Editor

-A [Phaser-CE] plugin that shows a runtime editor for your game:
+A [Phaser-CE] plugin that shows a runtime editor for your game.

 ## What it can do?